Ninetalesgh/dndcampaign/vault/dm/session_notes/session_01.md

 - Tess beats one goblin to death violently.
 - if noone speaks Goblin, Tess will snark "The wood worker **Veshka** probably does".

-# Secrets and Clues

-- Garrin and Alenna's daughter's corpse is in the Vinea ruin tower